mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 If extended addressing format is used, then the value of **the first CAN frame byte informs about a target** of a UDS packet and remaining `Network Address Information`_ (a sending entity and :ref:`an addressing type <knowledge-base-addressing>`) are determined by CAN Identifier value.

+.. note:: With extended addressing, both 11-bit (standard) and 29-bit (extended) CAN Identifiers are allowed.

 Following parameters specifies `Network Address Information`_ when Extended Addressing is used:
  - CAN ID